dotnet/runtime/docs/coreclr/botr/ryujit-overview.md

 # Dumps and Other Tools

 The behavior of the JIT can be controlled via a number of configuration variables.
 These are declared in [inc/clrconfigvalues.h](https://github.com/dotnet/coreclr/blob/master/src/inc/clrconfigvalues.h).
-When used as an environment variable, the string name generally has “COMPLUS_” prepended.
+When used as an environment variable, the string name generally has “COMPlus_” prepended.
 When used as a registry value name, the configuration name is used directly.

 ## Setting configuration variables

 These can be set in one of three ways:

-* Setting the environment variable `COMPLUS_<flagname>`.
+* Setting the environment variable `COMPlus_<flagname>`.
 For example, the following will set the `JitDump` flag so that the compilation of all methods named ‘Main’ will be dumped:

-    set COMPLUS_JitDump=Main
+    set COMPlus_JitDump=Main

 * Setting the registry key `HKCU\Software\Microsoft\.NETFramework`, Value `<flagName>`, type `REG_SZ` or `REG_DWORD` (depending on the flag).
 * Setting the registry key `HKLM\Software\Microsoft\.NETFramework`, Value `<flagName>`, type `REG_SZ` or `REG_DWORD` (depending on the flag).

 ## Specifying method names

-The complete syntax for specifying a single method name (for a flag that takes a method name, such as `COMPLUS_JitDump`) is:
+The complete syntax for specifying a single method name (for a flag that takes a method name, such as `COMPlus_JitDump`) is:

 		[[<Namespace>.]<ClassName>::]<MethodName>[([<types>)]